-As can be extrapolated from the energy efficiency KPI values reported for the two testbeds, for this class of applications a good scaling in term of energy efficiency can be reached only if the added nodes have enough processing capabilities that allow to increase the integrated processing throughput at a higher rate of the additional energy consumption they introduce in the system.
+As can be extrapolated from the energy efficiency KPI values reported for the two testbeds used, for this class of applications a good scaling in term of energy efficiency can be reached only if the added nodes have enough processing capabilities that allow to increase the integrated processing throughput at a higher rate than that of the additional energy consumption they introduce in the system.
 This is the case of the IDV-E testbed (1 IDV-E node with 2 Alveo U280 FPGA boards), while in the INFN APE-Lab testbed we found the opposite situation, where the increased processing throughput capabilities when scaling the number of nodes (1 Intel node with 1 Alveo U200 FPGA board) were not enough to compensate for the increased energy consumption in the system.
+This is due to the higher density of FPGAs per node in the

-This is due to the higher energy efficiency of the Ampere Altra processors compared to the Intel Xeon Silver counterparts in the APE Lab small cluster, and to the higher energy efficiency of the U280 FPGAs compared to the U200.
+IDV-E system (2 per node vs 1 per node), to the higher energy efficiency of the Ampere Altra processors compared to the Intel Xeon Silver counterparts in the APE Lab small cluster, and to the higher energy efficiency of the U280 FPGAs compared to the U200.

 Regarding RAIDER integration with OmpSs, mixing task-based and streaming models can lead to increased performance with good programmability.
 However, tools and models need to be developed to exploit the advantages of both models.
 We also plan to further evaluate the integration of stream kernels into the task-based model.
-We plan to port the application to the

-MEEP machine with multiple FPGAs (64) and take advantage of the FPGA-to-FPGA direct link communication with the APEIRON communication framework (to reach a set of 32 FPGA pairs) if the kernel requires more than one FPGA to be deployed with enough performance as the preliminary tests suggest.
+We plan to port the application to the MEEP machine with multiple FPGAs (64) and take advantage of the FPGA-to-FPGA direct link communication with the APEIRON communication framework (to reach a set of 32 FPGA pairs) if the kernel requires more than one FPGA to be deployed with enough performance as the preliminary tests suggest.

-3.7 TNM - INFN
+4.7 TNM - INFN